coronel08/website-vid-project/README.md

 * [Todo List](#todo-list)

 ### General Info
-loremipsum
+Setup mainly using CSS/HTML and minimal javascript just to toggle active state in index.html

+Video background can be disabled by commenting out the vid in index.html.

+Mobile view works on site.
 <br><br>

 ### Notes
-Showcase header position is fixed but maybe try absolute to fix problems with menu.

-*** Hide items in CSS***
-Use visibility instead of [display:none](https://www.w3schools.com/css/css_display_visibility.asp). display none deletes the item, visibility just hides it in place.
+Javascript to handle toggle is at bottom of index.html
 <br><br>

 ### CSS
 Css styling notes
+<br><br>

+*** Hide items in CSS***
+Use visibility instead of [display:none](https://www.w3schools.com/css/css_display_visibility.asp). display none deletes the item, visibility just hides it in place.
 <br><br>

 *** Selecting a class in css ***